canjs/can-view-parser/docs/parse-handler.md

-@typedef {{}} can-view-parser.ParseHandler ParseHandler
+@typedef {Object} can-view-parser.ParseHandler ParseHandler
+@parent can-view-parser
-@description An object consisting of callback functions that handle stages in the parsing process.
+@description An object consisting of callback functions that handle stages in the parsing process and settings that configure the parsing process.